 At no extra cost, each person you share with gets:

 The latest version of the Office apps for PC, Mac, tablets, and smart phones.

+Each person can install Office on all their devices and be signed in to Office on five devices at the same time.
 To install Office, they need their own Microsoft account.
 If they don't already have a Microsoft account, they can create one when they accept your invitation to share.
 It's free.

 OneDrive: 1 TB of free OneDrive storage.
 To learn more, see "About OneDrive" in Office 365 frequently asked questions.